 At the moment, students and interns are mostly working with Yasha, while the postdocs mostly work independently.
 New students and interns are welcome to choose who they'd like to work with.

-Our postdocs' research is varied, and includes holography, entanglement, asymptotic symmetries, complexity, fluid-gravity duality, conformal field theory and other topics.
+Our postdocs' research is varied, and includes higher-spin theory, supersymmetry, semiclassical gravity, General Relativity in higher dimensions, and the fluid/gravity duality.
 For details, see the postdocs' individual webpages.

 Yasha's current research program is the construction of an idealized, controlled theoretical model that incorporates nonzero ħ, nonzero G, and positive Λ. The model builds on the application of higher-spin gravity to dS/CFT – holography in de Sitter space.
 The goal is to extract quantum-gravitational physics inside a cosmic horizon from the holographic description at infinity.
 This project involves several lines of research, combining de Sitter physics with foundational work on higher-spin theory itself and its more standard application to anti-de Sitter holography.